alxvallejo/promptd/README.md

 Great tutorial: https://www.youtube.com/watch?v=abc123
 ```

-The app will automatically detect these URLs and show rich previews with images, titles, and descriptions.
+The app will automatically detect these URLs, show rich previews with images, titles, and descriptions, and replace IMDB URLs with clean movie titles.

 ## 🆕 Recent Updates